Maccabi Haifa B.C.: 2000s

 Jeffrey Rosen investment of the club would show in the 2008–09 season as the team would finish second place in the league.
 Doron Perkins would become a key piece to the team's success as he would take the 2009 League MVP and would be selected into the 2009 All-Premier League First Team.
 Davon Jefferson would also excel well as he would win the 2009 Premier League 6th Man of the Year award.
 Maccabi Haifa coach Avi Ashkenazi would win 2009 Premier League Coach of the Year.
 The team would reach the Premier League finals before falling once more to champions Maccabi Tel Aviv.
 The team would also reach the finals of the 2009 State Cup would they would fall to winners Hapoel Holon.

 Maccabi Haifa would continue their success as the team would finish third place in the 2009–10 regular season.
 Despite this, Maccabi Haifa would end up getting upset in the quarterfinals against Elitzur Netanya.

 2010s

 The 2010–11 season would see Maccabi Haifa return to international competition in the form of the 2010–11 FIBA EuroChallenge.
 Maccabi Haifa would advance out the qualifying round defeating French side Paris-Levallois, they would finish second place in the group in the regular season and qualify for the Round of 16, however, the team would finish third place in their group and fail to make the quarterfinals.
 Maccabi Haifa were unable to continue their success the past two seasons as the club would finish the league season with a disappointing ninth-place finish.

-Maccabi Haifa would end up hitting yet another dead end as the team would yet again have another disappointing season as the team would finish the 2011–12 in eleventh place, the team would just narrowly avoid relegation.
-The season would help show glimpses of what would be a memorable next season to come.
+Maccabi Haifa finished eleventh in the 2011–12 season, narrowly avoiding relegation.
+The following season proved more successful for the club.